themindfulcoder/homebase/content/post/learning-python-part-2.md

 # Arithmetic operators on strings

-We can combine different strings together using concatenation or the `+` symbol.
+We can combine different strings together using concatenation `+`.

 ``` python
 first_name = "John"